MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/simulate-in-browser.md

 Cordova Simulate doesn't replace testing your app on physical devices, it merely simplifies iterative testing of your app's UI and JavaScript-based logic.

+> [!NOTE]
-> **Note:** Cordova Simulate requires the **Google Chrome** browser to render the Cordova web app; make sure you have a recent build of the browser installed before launching Cordova Simulate.
+> Cordova Simulate requires the **Google Chrome** browser to render the Cordova web app; make sure you have a recent build of the browser installed before launching Cordova Simulate.
 It also requires **Internet Explorer 11**; Cordova Simulate uses it to render its UI within Visual Studio.
 This means you'll have to be running Windows 8.1 and above, or Windows 7 SP1 (Internet Explorer 11 is not available on Windows 8).

 ## For the Impatient Developer